gregorwolf/SAP-NPM-API-collection/apis/cds-lsp/README.md

     - element, associations, and compositions
     - extend and annotate
     - annotations for documentation

+- Quick fixes to
+    - create using statement for unknown artifacts
+    - maintain missing translation
+    - convert `@cds.doc` and `@description` annotations to doc comments

+- Inventory (symbols) for
+    - current file
+    - workspace incl. query capabilities to select, for example, artifact types, names, also include reuse models

 - Hover information based on
     - doc comments